TheCalculatorsHub

 How I verified a stocking density calculation for a lease agreement

-In March 2026, a cattle rancher contacted us while reviewing a grazing lease agreement.
+A cattle rancher contacted us a few months back while reviewing a grazing lease agreement.
 The lease set a maximum stocking rate of 1.2 animal unit months (AUM) per acre, and the rancher wanted to confirm the maximum number of head they could run on a 142-acre pasture under that restriction before signing.

 I ran the figures through this calculator.
 The result showed a maximum of approximately 170 head for the acreage and stocking rate, assuming a standard 1 AUM per 1,000 lb animal unit.
 According to the USDA's Natural Resources Conservation Service guidance on stocking rates, overgrazing above the lease AUM rate can trigger penalty clauses and long-term soil degradation.
 The rancher had been planning to run 185 head, which the calculation showed would exceed the permitted rate.
 They adjusted the herd to 165 head, signed the lease with confidence, and avoided a potential contract violation in the first season.